hiveot/hub.capnp/pkg/pubsub/README.md

 ## Status

 This service is in the development stage.
+It is functional but still needs:
+* queuing - IoT devices that reconnect receive new messages since last disconnect

 ## What problem does pub/sub solve?